yosinlpet/VSFlow.jl/README.md

 ## Installation

-PotentialFlow can be installed using the Julia package manager.
+VSFlow can be installed using the Julia package manager.
 From the Julia REPL, type ] to enter the Pkg REPL mode and run

 ```julia
 pkg> add VSFlow